Accounting

 A third method to consider is Average Cost.
 Rather than look at the cost of individual batches of units, you simply average the cost for the chosen accounting period.
 Going back to the clock factory example, you would end up with a COGS of $6.50 for the clocks you made on Monday and Tuesday.

-There are various scenarios where these 3 methods might work best.
+There are various scenarios where these three methods might work best.
 For example, if you own a fruit distribution company, you’ll be an advocate of the FIFO approach.
 The longer your inventory sits on shelves, the higher the chances that it will go rotten.
 The clock factory example is likely different because clocks won’t spoil if they sit on a shelf for a month.
 So the owners of the factory would have more options to choose from.

-Accounting for Variation
+Accounting for variation.

 The clock factory example given above is helpful as far as the numbers go, but it also presents things in a much too precise manner.
 As we all know, running a small business isn’t clockwork.
 There are ebbs and flows, starts and stops.
 Nothing is guaranteed.